Elmer's Pet Rabbit: Plot

+Elmer Fudd buys Bugs Bunny from a pet store and builds a pen to hold him in.
+Elmer gives Bugs a bowl of vegetables, which Bugs says isn't fit food for him, even as he eats it.

+Bugs pretends to drown in the bathtub, Elmer pulls him out, and they continue to fight.

+When Elmer is ready to go to bed, he finds Bugs already there.
+They fight more, and when at the end Elmer tries to go to bed, he once again finds Bugs is already there.

+Production notes

 This is the first cartoon in which the name Bugs Bunny is given (on a title card, edited onto the end of the opening title following the success of 1940's A Wild Hare), but the rabbit is similar to the prototype version of him seen and heard in Elmer's Candid Camera (though his voice is different) and other prototype-Bugs Bunny shorts.
 This is Chuck Jones' first cartoon featuring the recognizable Bugs Bunny, and it was written by Rich Hogan.
 Voices are provided by Mel Blanc and Arthur Q. Bryan.
 It was produced by Leon Schlesinger.